-The traditional CD remains the most popular type of certificate of deposit, but financial institutions offer a variety of nontraditional CDs that can be more flexible than the regular kind.
+While the traditional certificate of deposit account remains the most popular type of CD, you should keep in mind that financial institutions offer a variety of nontraditional CD products.
+These specialized CDs have features that give savers more flexibility to benefit from rising rates, get early access to their funds or even get better-than-average rates of return.
 If you’re willing to sacrifice some yield, you might find a CD better suited to meet your financial needs.

 With a traditional CD, you deposit a fixed amount of money for a specific term and receive a predetermined interest rate.
 You have the option of cashing out at the end of the term, or rolling over the CD for another term.
 Most institutions don’t allow you to add additional funds before your traditional CD matures.

 Penalties for early withdrawal can be quite stiff and will cause you to lose interest, and possibly principal.
 Federal regulations set only the minimum early withdrawal penalty for traditional CDs.
 There is no law preventing an institution from enacting tougher penalties, but they must be disclosed when the account is opened.

 Before you pick a CD, it’s important to calculate how much interest you could earn by the end of your term.

 A bump-up CD helps you benefit from a rising-rate environment.
 Suppose you buy a 2-year CD at a given rate, and six months into the term the bank offers an additional quarter-point on the same investment.

 A bump-up CD gives you the option of telling the bank you want to get the higher rate for the remainder of the term.
 Institutions that offer this CD option usually allow only one bump-up per term.

 The drawback is you may get a lower initial rate on a bump-up CD than on a traditional 2-year CD.
 The longer it takes interest rates to rise, the longer it will take to make up for the earlier, lower-rate portion of the term.